aws-samples/aws-modernization-with-dynatrace/content/50_lab_3/_index.md

 ## Objectives of this Lab

-🔷 Enable a problem in the application and walk through what [Dynatrace Davis](https://www.dynatrace.com/platform/artificial-intelligence/) found
+🔷 Enable a problem in the application and walk through what <a href="https://www.dynatrace.com/platform/artificial-intelligence/" target="_blank">Dynatrace Davis</a> found